 - Pray for the sending agency of the missionaries you are lifting to the throne of grace.
 These agencies are often operating on a shoestring budget, and with multiple constraints on what is and is not allowed in many different countries.
 Maintaining the status quo in the home office is a tough job, but few ministries are satisfied to be maintaining the status quo – they usually have growth and more ministries on their plates as well.
 Pray that funds will arrive as needed for individual ministries and missionaries; that the vision of the leadership will be supportive of those on the field; that the ministry will not grow so fast that they cannot keep up with current obligations; and that God will be glorified in all.
 1 Timothy 2:1-2; 5:17

 - Pray for the physical space needs of the ministry.
 Every event – small class, larger retreat, one-on-one lesson, corporate worship – needs a space to meet.
 Pray that real estate may be available to meet these needs, whether that means purchasing several acres or renting a tiny room.
 Pray that leases would be honored by those from whom space is being rented and that prices would be fair.
 Proverbs 11:1; Acts 28:20

 - Pray for times of refreshment.
 Elijah needed time away to refresh himself physically, spiritually, emotionally, and mentally after doing battle with the priests of Baal.
-In the same way, missionaries need regular times away from the ministry to recharge so they can minister effectively.
-This may mean returning to their sending churches, but should also include times when nothing is expected of them except to relax, renew, and refresh.
+In the same way, missionaries need regular time away from the ministry to recharge so they can minister effectively.
+This may mean returning to their sending churches but should also include times when nothing is expected of them except to relax, renew, and refresh.
 1 Kings 19